ScottyLabs/wdw/index.md

 ## Schedule

-All workshops will be held in the WEH 5201 Mac Cluster.
+All workshops will be held in the WEH Windows Cluster.

 | Session                                           | Day      | Date | Time                  |
 | -------                                           | ---      | ---- | ----                  |